 •The REACH health care program for uninsured adults is provided by the county Health Department in partnership with the county's medical society.
 REACH offers county residents low-cost doctor visits, checkups, prescription medicine, lab work and tests, radiology services and dental services.
 Information: 410-222-4531.

 •Medical assistance transportation services are available to clients with a valid Maryland Medical Assistance/Health Choice Card with no means of public or private transportation to and from medical appointments.
 Information: 410-222-7152.

 Water quality e-mail alerts from the Recreational Water Quality Email Alert System provide subscribers with information on recreation waterway closures and advisories throughout the county.
 To sign up for this free service, go online to aahealth.org/wqemail.asp.

 Parent's guide to school health services for the 2010-2011 school year.
 Information on bullying, keeping kids smoke-free, flu prevention and more is included.
 Go to aahealth.org; click on parent's guide to school health under hot topics.

-Healthy recipes for diabetic, meatless and low-sodium diets.
-Visit LearnToLiveHealthy.org, click on healthy meals and snacks under food and fitness.
+Healthful recipes for diabetic, meatless and low-sodium diets.
+Visit learntolivehealthy.org, click on healthy meals and snacks under food and fitness.

 Storms and floods and other emergencies.
 Online assistance is also available in Spanish.
 Information includes preparedness and recovery, water and food safety, portable generator hazards and mold.
 Visit aahealth.org, click on storms and floods under environmental health.